 - Ask for help.
 If you need personal prayer or counsel, contact the staff clergy.

 - Stay connected.
-Whether in a Virtual Coffee Hour, at Bible Study or Book Group, or through the congregation phone tree plan, Homebound, But Not Alone, for real-time interaction with your fellow congregants.
+Whether at Bible Study or Book Group, or through the congregation phone tree plan, Homebound, But Not Alone, for real-time interaction with your fellow congregants.

 - Support those who are more vulnerable than you.
 Deliver groceries, make masks or just check in on someone you know is struggling.